FORENSIC 707A/B : Project in Forensic Science

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 A starter list of reading and resources will be delivered to the student by the essay mentor.
+The mentor will also be available for discussion of the essay structure and content.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.